JanikSunke/Symfony-development/README.md

 5. Run composer create-project symfony/website-skeleton

+## DEBUG

-6. If reaching a 404 check that the DocumentRoot under docker\server\apache\sites-enabled\site.conf is correct.
+If reaching a 404 check that the DocumentRoot under docker\server\apache\sites-enabled\site.conf is correct.

 ### FROM